Wlanfr3ak/auto-speedtest/README.md

 # auto-speedtest
 My ISP has a FTTH Network with Coaxial Cable into the Appartments.
 In the middle of the Day the Download Speed was so slow that i have lower than 1 % from the Bandwith from my agreement.
-I now think they are stingy at the Peering Points...
+I think they are stingy at the Peering Points...
 So i have decided to make Speedtest every 5 Minutes and Log the Speed to have a Overview.
 I hope you can use it to, please copy, share, fix and let send me Feedback im not good at Coding.

 How to use: